grobalex/github-scripts/work-with-repos/README.md

    4. Quit

   *Pull and Push will also ask if this is a team or individual request which will allow the script to pull the correct information from the csv file*

+## Extras:

+move_files.sh is a small bash script that moves [name].pdf into their respective folder matching the pdf [name].

+1. Copy the pdf's and move_files.sh into the the /repo directory
+2. Run move_files.sh
+3. Any files it cannot find a match will not be moved